Lege19/newc/README.md

 Rust strings are massively better, but have their own problems.
 Rust has two* main string types:

 - `String` A heap allocated, growable string
 - `&str` A string slice

 **there is also  `str` which is unsized and therefore cannot be used directly* These are nice to work with, but their names give no suggestion to what each actually is.
-Instead strings in Crust will be defined as follows:
+Instead strings in newc will be defined as follows:

 ```c
 subnewtype HStr = Box<uint8[]>;
 subnewtype StrSlice = Slice<uint8>;
 ```

 ### Inline return

 Rust allows developers to return from a function or block by dropping the `;` from the end of an expression.
-I don't like this syntax, so Crust won't support it, however it is not quite the same as `return`, as it allows for returning a value from a block, whereas `return` will always return from the function it is in:
+I don't like this syntax, so newc won't support it, however it is not quite the same as `return`, as it allows for returning a value from a block, whereas `return` will always return from the function it is in:

 ```rust
 fn foo() {
 	println!("{}", {